 As can be seen from the table, for the most part, there is not an overabundance in any vitamin or mineral.
 For the most part, Arbonne Essentials is giving us about 15% of our daily value for each.

-Originally the product contained 340 mg of potassium (10% DV) but this appears to now be reduced to 120 mg which is only 3% of Daily Value.
+Originally the product contained 340 mg of potassium (10% DV), but this appears to now be reduced to 120 mg, which is only 3% of the Daily Value.
 Why was potassium reduced?